 \baselineskip \textbf{Universality of spectral statistics}

 As discussed above, the entire spectral shape does not show strong universality, i.e., it significantly depends on the structure of many-body systems.
-In contrast, certain spectral statistics exhibit the universality predicted by random matrix theory if the system considered is sufficiently ``complicated."
-To explain it in more detail, let us first review some well known results for isolated quantum systems and their relation with Hermitian random matrix theory.
+In contrast, certain spectral statistics exhibit the universality predicted by random matrix theory if the system considered is sufficiently ``complicated.''
+To explain this in more detail, let us first review some well-known results for isolated quantum systems and their relation to Hermitian random matrix theory.
 We especially focus on the eigenvalue-spacing distribution $P_H(s)$, which is the distribution of the properly normalized difference between neighboring energy eigenvalues of the Hamiltonian, $s_\alpha\propto E_{\alpha+1}-E_\alpha$, in the middle of the spectrum.
-If we take a Gaussian random matrix as a Hamiltonian, $P_H(s)$ becomes close to the Wigner-Dyson distribution, $P_H(s)\simeq a_\beta s^\beta e^{-b_\beta s^2}$, where $\beta$ takes either of the three values $\beta=1,2,$ or $4$ depending on the time-reversal symmetry~\cite{dyson1962threefold, haake1991quantum} of matrices, and $a_\beta,\,b_\beta$ are constants.
+If we take a Gaussian random matrix as a Hamiltonian, $P_H(s)$ becomes close to the Wigner-Dyson distribution, $P_H(s)\simeq a_\beta s^\beta e^{-b_\beta s^2}$, where $\beta$ takes one of the three values $\beta=1,2,$ or $4$ depending on the time-reversal symmetry~\cite{dyson1962threefold, haake1991quantum} of the matrices, and $a_\beta,\,b_\beta$ are constants.
 This is in contrast with the Poisson-type spacing distribution $P_H(s)=e^{-s}$ obtained from random sequences.
-Importantly, sufficiently complicated Hamiltonians, which may have structures, e.g., few-body or local interactions, and not be even random, can have $P_H(s)$ described by random matrix theory with the corresponding time-reversal symmetry.
+Importantly, sufficiently complicated Hamiltonians, which may have structures such as few-body or local interactions and may not even be random, can have $P_H(s)$ described by random matrix theory with the corresponding time-reversal symmetry.
 This has been confirmed in, e.g., the excitation spectrum of nuclei~\cite{wigner1951statistical}, semiclassical systems whose classical limit is chaotic~\cite{bohigas1984characterization}, and non-integrable many-body systems without classical counterparts~\cite{santos2010onset}\footnote{ Semiclassical systems whose classical limits are chaotic are called quantum chaotic systems.
 Non-integrable many-body systems without classical counterparts, whose spectral statistics obey the random matrix theory, are often called quantum many-body chaotic systems. }.
 Instead, if the Hamiltonian is integrable, $P_H(s)$ can display the Poisson statistics~\cite{berry1977level, santos2010onset}.
-Note that a similar strong universality appears for other spectral statistics~\cite{beenakker1997random, guhr1998random, haake1991quantum} and eigenstate statistics~\cite{brody1981random, d2016quantum}.
-While the universality is confirmed mainly numerically, it is analytically understood even for some physical models~\cite{muller2004semiclassical, muller2005periodic, bertini2018exact}.
+Note that a similar strong universality appears in other spectral statistics~\cite{beenakker1997random, guhr1998random, haake1991quantum} and eigenstate statistics~\cite{brody1981random, d2016quantum}.
+While the universality has been confirmed mainly numerically, it has also been analytically demonstrated for several physical models~\cite{muller2004semiclassical, muller2005periodic, bertini2018exact}.